zendframework/zf2-documentation/docs/languages/en/modules/zend.db.sql.ddl.rst

 specializations/modifications are utilized to create a platform specific SQL statement.

-Next, using the ``Zend\Db\Adapter\Adapter::QUERY_MODE_EXECUTE`` ensures that the sql statement is not prepared as many DDL statements on a variety of platforms cannot be prepared then executed, but only executed.
+Next, using the constant ``Zend\Db\Adapter\Adapter::QUERY_MODE_EXECUTE`` ensures that the SQL statement is not prepared, as many DDL statements on a variety of platforms cannot be prepared, only executed.

 .. _zend.db.sql.ddl.supported-data-types: